wchuhao/wchuhao.github.io/README.md

 ## FAQ

 **Q:** Why is Markdown better than a word processor?
 **A:** Markdown is better than a word processor because it is portable and lightweight.
-You can open Markdown file with any text viewer on any operating system.
+You can open Markdown files with any text viewer on any operating system.

 **Q:** Why is my resume not showing up?
 **A:** The Resume is not showing possibly because of the file location.
 Ensure that the Resume is located in the root directory.
 This could also happen if you did not rename your resume in **Step 5** to index.md.